mujocolab/mjlab/docs/create_new_task.md

 ```

 > [!NOTE]
 > Actuator names must match their joint names.
-The framework uses actuator names to look up the corresponding joints.
+Actuator names are used look up the corresponding joints.

 ### cartpole_constants.py